 It is a challenge to design, operate, or use technologies in ways that are mindful of diverse privacy needs in an increasingly connected and complex environment.
 Cutting-edge technologies such as the Internet of Things and artificial intelligence are raising further concerns about their impacts on individuals’ privacy.
 Inside and outside the U.S., there are multiplying visions for how to address these challenges.
 Deriving benefits from data while simultaneously managing risks to individuals’ privacy is not well-suited to one-size-fits-all solutions.
 Accordingly, the National Institute of Standards and Technology (NIST) is developing a voluntary privacy framework, in collaboration with private and public sector stakeholders, to help organizations with:

-The development process of the framework to date includes a request for information, three public workshops, four webinars, and the release of staged deliverables for stakeholder feedback (e.g., outline, discussion draft, supplemental materials).
-Based on this stakeholder feedback, the latest draft of the framework is the Preliminary Draft, which follows the structure of the Framework for Improving Critical Infrastructure Cybersecurity (Cybersecurity Framework), to facilitate the use of both frameworks together and address the full scope of privacy risk.
-Like the Cybersecurity Framework, the Preliminary Draft is composed of three parts: the Core, Profiles, and Implementation Tiers.
-Each component reinforces privacy risk management through the connection between business and mission drivers and privacy protection activities.
-Version 1.0 is anticipated to be released by the end of 2019.
+The Privacy Framework follows the structure of the Framework for Improving Critical Infrastructure Cybersecurity (Cybersecurity Framework) to facilitate their joint use.
+As with the Cybersecurity Framework, the Privacy Framework is composed of three parts: the Core, Profiles, and Implementation Tiers.
+Each component reinforces privacy risk management through the connection between business and mission drivers, organizational roles and responsibilities, and privacy protection activities.

 Review the Privacy Framework website for more information, or contact NIST via email at privacyframework [at] nist.gov ().